Ducheved/commucat/docs/TRANSPORT_IMPLEMENTATION_STATUS.md

 ## Overview

 CommuCat ships a pluggable transport layer that can dynamically select the most suitable transport per connection.
-As of this iteration we have moved beyond pure scaffolding in two critical areas:
+As of this iteration we have moved beyond pure scaffolding in three critical areas:

 - **WebSocket transport** performs a real handshake against the P2P ingress endpoint and exposes an `AsyncRead + AsyncWrite` adapter backed by `tokio_tungstenite`.
 - **Reality transport** performs active reachability probing (TCP connect with fingerprint validation) before exposing the transport.
 - **TransportManager** now performs lightweight RTT/loss/bandwidth estimation by probing the intended endpoint with bounded TCP dials before ranking transports.
+- **ICE-lite/TURN services** expose a built-in STUN listener and coturn-compatible TURN credentials so clients can bootstrap NAT traversal immediately from the assist response.

 Forward error correction (RaptorQ) and multipath scheduling remain production ready; additional transports continue to reuse those facilities once they gain real I/O implementations.